 Hashimoto’s disease is a type of thyroiditis in which your own immune system targets and attempts to destroy your thyroid gland.
 Hashimoto’s works slowly.
 Early stages may be undetectable but it can eventually lead to inflammation, an enlarged thyroid, and hyperthyroidism.
 It is most common in middle-aged females and people with a family history of thyroid disorders.

-Subacute thyroiditis is a swollen, inflamed, and painful thyroid thought to be caused by viral infection.
-It occurs most frequently in middle-aged females who have recently had an upper-respiratory tract infection.
+Subacute thyroiditis is a swollen, inflamed, and painful thyroid thought to be caused by a viral infection.
+It occurs most frequently in middle-aged females who have recently had an upper respiratory tract infection.

 A thyroid nodule is a small lump of growth in the thyroid gland.
-The majority of thyroid nodules are noncancerous and don’t invade other tissues.
+The majority of thyroid nodules are benign and don’t invade other tissues.